October 19, 2023

 In addition, tracking which employees engage on social networks is nearly impossible, so when employees don't even receive recognition for their hard work, it makes sense that their other high-value tasks take priority over engaging on social media.

-You also don't have any way to quantify the value of your employee advocacy efforts, as employee posts that incorporate brand messaging don't show up in the company's LinkedIn analytics dashboard.
+You also don't have any way to quantify the value of your employee advocacy efforts, as employee posts that incorporate brand messaging don't show up in the company's LinkedIn employee advocacy analytics dashboard.

-Fortunately, using an employee advocacy platform can solve all these problems.
+Fortunately, using an employee advocacy tool can solve all these problems.
 So below, we'll show you how we help clients execute effective employee advocacy strategies on LinkedIn.

 The strategy you implement depends mainly on the company's goals.
 For example, if your goal is to attract new talent, the employees involved in the program should be from HR and specific departments you're recruiting for.
 The content strategy should also focus heavily on culture and vision.